ogrady/ogrady.github.io/_posts/2022-01-19-smart-onkyo.md

 ## Conclusion
 Integrating my Onkyo into my smart home took me longer than I initially hoped for (with all trial and error, not counting any breaks I took from the project when I was too frustrated, designing, printing and scrapping several prototypes for the casing, etc.) it took me around two weeks.
 But it was totally worth the effort and I am amazed by all the existing resources I could make use of. ❤️
-Open source is truly amazing and I am therefore trying to give a back to the community by [publishing the source code and CAD file][repository] for the casing alongside this article.
+Open source is truly amazing and I am therefore trying to give back to the community by [publishing the source code and CAD file][repository] for the casing alongside this article.

 <hr>